Skin Revision

 Can children have treatment to remove Moles?

-How old do you have to be to have a mole removed? – Unfortunately, for insurance purposes, it is not possible to treat anyone to have their moles removed if they are under the age of 6.
-Those who are 6 – 18 years of age will need to be with their parent or guardian.
+How old do you have to be to have a mole removed? – It is possible to treat minors (those who are over 10 years of age), to have their moles removed.
+Those who are 10 – 18 years of age will need to be with their parent or guardian.
+The parent or guardian will need to be present and sign the necessary consent form.

 How many treatments will be needed to remove Moles?